How To Maintain Focus During Virtual Training

-Choose The Right Devices and Tech
+Choose the Right Devices and Virtual Technology

 So many virtual training courses tout the ability to train anywhere using any type of device.
 Before you pop open your laptop, tablet or phone in the middle of the coffee shop, consider how these devices either enhance or detract from the learning experience.
 Consider using dual monitor screens for training so that you can view courseware and presentation materials on one screen and interact with the instructor and classmates on the other.
 Likewise, use a noise-canceling headset so that you can tune out the environment and focus more on the learning at hand.

 There is nothing worse than dealing with technical problems during a virtual training class.
 To thwart any potential difficulties, ensure your hardware/software is up to par with class standards and recommendations.
 Research the appropriate technical support number and keep this number handy so you can jump back into the virtual classroom quickly.